nrfconnect/sdk-nrf/applications/zigbee_weather_station/README.rst

 Before you start testing the application, you can select one of the build types supported by the Zigbee weather station application, depending on the building method.
 This application supports the following build types:

-* ``debug`` -- Debug version of the application - can be used to enable additional features for verifying the application behavior, such as logs.
+* ``debug`` - Debug version of the application.
+You can use this version to enable additional features for verifying the application behavior, such as logs.
-* ``release`` -- Release version of the application - can be used to enable only the necessary application functionalities to optimize its performance.
+* ``release`` - Release version of the application.
+You can use this version to enable only the necessary application functionalities to optimize its performance.

 .. note::
     `Selecting a build type`_ is optional.